codius/old-codius-cli/README.md

 * [Moneyd](https://github.com/interledgerjs/moneyd)

 ## Installation
-The Codius CLI can be installed by running the following command to install it to your global npm packages.
+The Codius CLI can be installed globally by running the following command:
 ```
 npm install -g codius
 ```